akylbekmaxutov/JavaScript_Problems_Cookbook/Chapter1.md

 Certainly!
 Here are 10 JavaScript problems to help you practice basic variables, if-else conditions, and switch statements:

-1. **Even or Odd**: Write a program that takes a number as input and determines if it's even or odd. <script src="Chapter1/evenOrOdd.js">Solution</script>
+1. **Even or Odd**: Write a program that takes a number as input and determines if it's even or odd.

-2. **Maximum of Two Numbers**: Create a function that accepts two numbers as parameters and returns the larger of the two. <script src="Chapter1/maximumOfTwoNumbers.js">Solution</script>
+2. **Maximum of Two Numbers**: Create a function that accepts two numbers as parameters and returns the larger of the two.

-3. **Grade Calculator**: Write a program that takes a student's score as input and assigns a letter grade (A, B, C, D, or F) based on the score. <script src="Chapter1/gradeCalculator.js">Solution</script>
+3. **Grade Calculator**: Write a program that takes a student's score as input and assigns a letter grade (A, B, C, D, or F) based on the score.

-4. **Leap Year Checker**: Build a program that checks if a given year is a leap year or not. <script src="Chapter1/leapYearChecker.js">Solution</script>
+4. **Leap Year Checker**: Build a program that checks if a given year is a leap year or not.

-5. **BMI Calculator**: Create a function that calculates the Body Mass Index (BMI) based on user input for weight and height. <script src="Chapter1/BMICalculator.js">Solution</script>
+5. **BMI Calculator**: Create a function that calculates the Body Mass Index (BMI) based on user input for weight and height.

 6. **Temperature Converter**: Write a program that converts temperatures between Celsius and Fahrenheit.
-It should accept a value and a unit (C or F) and convert it to the other unit. <script src="Chapter1/temperatureCalculator.js">Solution</script>
+It should accept a value and a unit (C or F) and convert it to the other unit.

-7. **Factorial Calculator**: Build a function that calculates the factorial of a given positive integer. <script src="Chapter1/factorialCalculator.js">Solution</script>
+7. **Factorial Calculator**: Build a function that calculates the factorial of a given positive integer.

-8. **Month Name**: Write a program that takes a number (1-12) as input and returns the corresponding month name. <script src="Chapter1/monthName.js">Solution</script>
+8. **Month Name**: Write a program that takes a number (1-12) as input and returns the corresponding month name.

-9. **Fruit Sorter**: Create a program that takes the name of a fruit as input and uses a switch statement to determine its category (e.g., citrus, berry, tropical). <script src="Chapter1/fruitSorter.js">Solution</script>
+9. **Fruit Sorter**: Create a program that takes the name of a fruit as input and uses a switch statement to determine its category (e.g., citrus, berry, tropical).

-10. **Palindrome Checker**: Develop a program that checks if a given string is a palindrome (reads the same forwards and backwards). <script src="Chapter1/palindromeChecker.js">Solution</script>
+10. **Palindrome Checker**: Develop a program that checks if a given string is a palindrome (reads the same forwards and backwards).

 These problems cover a range of basic programming concepts in JavaScript and should help reinforce your understanding of variables, if-else conditions, and switch statements.
 You can start with these and gradually increase the complexity as you become more comfortable with the language.